bevyengine/bevy-website/content/news/2025-09-30-bevy-0.17/index.md

 When the cargo feature `hotpatching` is enabled, every system can now be modified during execution, and the changes are immediately visible in your game.

 `dx` is the Dioxus CLI.
-To install it run `cargo install dioxus-cli@0.7.0-alpha.1`
+To install it run `cargo install dioxus-cli@0.7.0-rc.0 --locked`
-TODO: use the fixed version that will match the version of subsecond dependency used in Bevy at release time

 Then run `BEVY_ASSET_ROOT="." dx serve --hot-patch --features "bevy/hotpatching"` to test it in your project.
 You can also try it out using Bevy's [`hotpatching_systems.rs`](https://github.com/bevyengine/bevy/blob/release-0.17.0/examples/ecs/hotpatching_systems.rs) example.